confluentinc/librdkafka/INTRODUCTION.md

 the unavailable topics are re-checked for availability, but the same error will not be raised again for the same topic.

+If a consumer has Describe (ACL) permissions for a topic but not Read it will be able to join a consumer group and start consuming the topic, but the Fetch requests to retrieve messages from the broker will fail with `RD_KAFKA_RESP_ERR_TOPIC_AUTHORIZATION_FAILED`.
+This error will be raised to the application once per partition and assign()/seek() and the fetcher will back off the next fetch 10 times longer than the `fetch.error.backoff.ms` (but at least 1 second).
+It is recommended that the application takes appropriate action when this occurs, for instance adjusting its subscription or assignment to exclude the unauthorized topic.

 #### Topic metadata propagation for newly created topics

 Due to the asynchronous nature of topic creation in Apache Kafka it may